Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   general requirements for both target profiles.

-     1. The live encoder or ingest source communicates to the [=publishing point=] /processing entity using the HTTP POST method as defined in the HTTP protocol [[!RFC7235]]
+     1. The ingest source communicates to the [=publishing point=] /processing entity using the HTTP POST method as defined in the HTTP protocol [[!RFC7235]]
      2. The media ingest source SHOULD use HTTP over TLS [[!RFC2818]]